 The Finnish Federation for Allotment Gardeners was established in Tampere in 1930.
 From the beginning onwards important tasks for the federation have been giving advice, offering training and promoting the interests of allotment gardeners and associations.

 The oldest allotment garden site still in its original location was established in Ruskeasuo, city of Helsinki in 1918.

-The Federation is a member of the Central Organization for Finnish Horticulture
+The Federation is a member of the Central Organisation for Finnish Horticulture.